Overview

 Construction and infrastructure projects funded by donor grants and soft loans are sources of growth.
 Despite its economic challenges, Tonga remains one of the best performers in the Pacific in terms of progress against the Sustainable Development Goals.
 Agriculture is the leading productive sector.
 The manufacturing sector is very small.

-Tonga's main trading partners are New Zealand, Australia, Fiji, Hong Kong, the United States and Japan.
+Tonga's main trading partners are Singapore, New Zealand, United States, Australia, Taiwan and China.
 Most Tongan exports are agricultural produce while imports cover the full range of consumer and industrial goods.

 Find out more information about Australia’s trade and investment with Tonga.

-• In August 2024, Prime Minister Anthony Albanese and the Hon Pat Conroy, Minister for International Development and the Pacific, visited Tonga for the Pacific Island Forum Leaders Meeting.
+- In August 2024, Prime Minister the Hon Anthony Albanese and the Hon Pat Conroy, Minister for International Development and the Pacific, visited Tonga for the Pacific Island Forum Leaders Meeting.

-• In August 2023, President of the Senate, Senator the Honourable Sue Lines visited Tonga for the 3rd Conference of the Pacific Islands Parliaments Group.
+- In August 2023, President of the Senate, Senator the Hon Sue Lines visited Tonga for the 3rd Conference of the Pacific Islands Parliaments Group.

-• In June 2023, His Excellency General the Honourable David Hurley AC DSC (Retd) and Her Excellency Mrs Linda Hurley visited Tonga as part of a Pacific program, and met with His Majesty King Tupou VI and the Government of Tonga.
+- In June 2023, His Excellency General the Hon David Hurley AC DSC (Retd) and Her Excellency Mrs Linda Hurley visited Tonga as part of a Pacific program, and met with His Majesty King Tupou VI and the Government of Tonga.